beyond-labs/render-prop/README.md

 ###### Improving Performance

 We want to update our view when one of our `todos` changes, but not when changes occur in other (unrelated) parts of the store's state.
-You can optionally pass a selector (or array of selectors) to `this.subscribeTo`; now the callback will only be activated when this part of the store's state changes:
+You can optionally pass a selector (or a function, or an array of selectors) to `this.subscribeTo`; now the callback will only be activated when this part of the store's state changes:

 ```js
 import React from 'react'